-11051G1015 - Introduction to Television Production
+11051G1015 - Introduction to Television Production (required foundation course) (Grades 9-11)

 This course provides students with knowledge of television production skills and operations.
 Students participate in classroom and laboratory experiences in television performance, production, and operations.
 Prerequisite: Students must have a minimum overall 80 average in their English courses.